Plan capacity and scaling for VMware disaster recovery to Azure

 Use this article to plan for capacity and scaling when you replicate on-premises VMware VMs and physical servers to Azure by using Azure Site Recovery - Classic.

-In preview, you need to create and use Azure Site Recovery replication appliance/multiple appliances to plan capacity.
+In modernized, you need to create and use Azure Site Recovery replication appliance/multiple appliances to plan capacity.

 How do I start capacity planning?

 To learn about Azure Site Recovery infrastructure requirements, gather information about your replication environment by running Azure Site Recovery Deployment Planner for VMware replication.
 For more information, see About Site Recovery Deployment Planner for VMware to Azure.